 HOW DO I APPLY FOR REIMBURSEMENT THROUGH THE GENDER AFFIRMATION FUND?

-By filling out THIS FORM (please note that, as per above, the yearly limit is $2,000 per member, not the $1,250 listed on this form).
+By filling out THIS FORM (please note that, as per above, the yearly limit is $2,000 per member and the lifetime limit per member is $4,000).
 All applications must include the completed form with the applicant’s signature, as well as any supporting documentation specified therein (e.g. receipts or invoices).
-You should then submit your complete application package, ideally as a single document, by email to firstname.lastname@example.org.
+You should then submit your complete application package, ideally as a single document, by email to email@example.com.

 You may also send a hard copy of your application to the Prosure Group via mail; however, email applications are preferred and likely to be processed faster given the circumstances of COVID-19.
 Should you choose to apply by mail, the address is below: